-Take East Washington Street east and stay on it as it turns into Bodega Avenue.
+Take East Washington Street west and stay on it as it turns into Bodega Avenue.
 Families and tour groups have the opportunity to get an up-close look and hands-on experience at McClelland’s Dairy, located seven miles west of Petaluma, in the rolling hills of Sonoma County.

 The farm was founded in 1938 and is still run today by the McClelland family as a modern family dairy with traditional values.
 Tours are scheduled for weekend dates throughout the spring and summer, with a typical tour lasting about an hour and a half.
 Visitors get to see and pet baby cows, learn how the business is taking care of the land with sustainable practices, and see how the dairy’s creamy butter and crème fraiche are made.
 Farm tours are also offered during the Pumpkin Patch in October, and private tours are available.
 Reservations required for all tours.